baojianzhou/graph-sto-iht/readme.txt

 Some programs above are time-cost if you only use 4 cpus.
 A better way is to test them on 10 trials by replacing 50 with 10.
-After above steps, you should be exactly reproduce our results reported in our paper.
+After above steps, you should be approximately reproduce our results reported in our paper.
 If you cannot reproduce the results pleased email: --@--.
 ------------------------------------------------------------------------------